JilaniN/Smals-Presentation/Readme.md

 ## HI KOBE

-So this is my  quick presentation page.
+(So this is my quick presentation page)[https://jilanin.github.io/Smals-Presentation/].

 Hope you enjoy it !